lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 For this last decorator, we are going to inject another security tool in the pipeline, but only if the tool is not already present in the workflow.
 Furthermore, we will need to do more that injecting command lines.

 > Important: This extension is private and not listed on the public Azure DevOps marketplace.
 Don't look for it.
-Nevertheless, I choose it because it perfectly matchs what I'm willing to show.
+Nevertheless, I choose it because it perfectly matches what I'm willing to show.

 ### Specify what we want to scan and how